 Of those factors considered as relevant to the requested change in zoning district classification or boundary, not all factors need to be given equal consideration by the Commission in deciding upon its recommendation.

 SECTION 7.
-PROTEST: If a protest against such amendment is filed in the office of the City Clerk within fourteen (14) days after the date of the conclusion of the public hearing pursuant to said publication notice, said protest being duly signed and acknowledged by the owners of twenty (20) percent or more of any real property proposed to be rezoned or by the owners of twenty (20) percent of the area, excepting public streets and ways located within the corporate limits of the City and located within two hundred (200) feet of the boundaries of the property proposed to be rezoned, or within one thousand (1,000) feet in the unincorporated area if the property to be rezoned is located adjacent to or outside the City’s limits, such amendment shall not be passed except by at least three-fourths (3/4) vote of the members of the Governing Body.
+PROTEST: If a protest against such amendment is filed in the office of the Zoning Administrator within fourteen (14) days after the date of the conclusion of the public hearing pursuant to said publication notice, said protest being duly signed and acknowledged by the owners of twenty (20) percent or more of any real property proposed to be rezoned or by the owners of twenty (20) percent of the area, excepting public streets and ways located within the corporate limits of the City and located within two hundred (200) feet of the boundaries of the property proposed to be rezoned, or within one thousand (1,000) feet in the unincorporated area if the property to be rezoned is located adjacent to or outside the City’s limits, such amendment shall not be passed except by at least three-fourths (3/4) vote of the members of the Governing Body.

 Whenever the City initiates a rezoning from a less restrictive to a more restrictive zoning classification of 10 or more contiguous or non-contiguous lots, tracts or parcels of the same zoning classification having five or more owners of record, only such owners shall be eligible to initiate a protest petition.